danielebaggio/angula5-Table/README.md

     </tr>
 </table>

 The option attribute is an array of object.
-The object contains this keys:
+The object must contain the following keys:

 * Name, that specific the name of the element
 * type, that specific the type of the element
-* class, for assign a specific style
+* class, to assign a specific style
-* url, for pass the icon url
+* url, to pass the URL of the icon, which must be placed in the assets folder that is located inside the src folder (src/assets/..yourImages)

 ``` javascript
 this.options = [